Moist cherry loaf cake with yogurt, a quick and easy fresh cherry recipe perfect for summer.

 - Add to the butter mixture and mix briefly.

 - Plop the remaining fruit on top and sprinkle with sugar, preferably (but not mandatory) brown sugar.

-- Bake the fresh cherry cake in the preheated oven for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean.

 - The baking time greatly depends on your oven, so make sure you check regularly.

 - Let the cherry cake rest in the pan for about 15-20 minutes, then transfer to a wire rack to cool completely.

 - The glaze is optional.
 I chose not to glaze my cherry loaf cake this time because I liked the looked of those slightly caramelized cherries on top.
 And because, personally, I don't need the extra sugar.